PowerShell/PowerShell/docs/KNOWNISSUES.md

 PowerShell scripts must end in `.ps1` for the interpreter to understand how to load and run them in the current process.
 Running scripts in the current process is the expected usual behavior for PowerShell.
 The `#!` magic number may be added to a script that doesn't have a `.ps1` extension, but this will cause the script to be run in a new PowerShell instance preventing the script from working properly when interchanging objects.
-(Note: this may be the desirable behvaior when executing a PowerShell script from `bash` or another shell.)
+(Note: this may be the desirable behavior when executing a PowerShell script from `bash` or another shell.)

 ### Missing command aliases

 On Linux/macOS, the "convenience aliases" for the basic commands `ls`, `cp`, `mv`, `rm`, `cat`, `man`, `mount`, `ps` have been removed.
 On Windows, PowerShell provides a set of aliases that map to Linux command names for user convenience.
-These aliases have been removed from the default PowerShell on Linux/macOS distributions, allowing the native executable to be run instead.
+These aliases have been removed from the default PowerShell on Linux/macOS distributions, allowing the native executable to be run without specifying a path.

 There are pros and cons to doing this.
 Removing the aliases exposes the native command experience to the PowerShell user, but reduces functionality in the shell because the native commands return strings instead of objects.